-Advice and guidance is available from the VCET - Strategic Lead for the Education of Children with a Social Worker.
-Due regard will be given, by Edukos Trust, to the non-statutory guidance DfE Guidance: Promoting the education of children with a Social Worker, Virtual School Head role extension, June 2023.
+181. Advice and guidance is available from the VCET - Strategic Lead for the Education of Children with a Social Worker.
+Due regard will be given, by Edukos Trust, to the non-statutory guidance DfE Guidance: Promoting the education of children with a Social Worker, and children in Kinship care arrangements: Virtual School Head role extension' (DfE March 2024).

-The DSL will maintain records and details of children who have a Social Worker and where possible, where there has been previous involvement of a Social Worker.
-The DSL will liaise with staff as appropriate to ensure relevant information is shared and that there is a consistency of approach and support.

-In turn, this will inform support and decision making to promote positive outcomes spanning attainment and progress as well as pastoral and safeguarding considerations (for example, responding to unauthorised absence and provision of pastoral and/or academic support).

-The DSL will ensure that the allocated Social Worker is kept informed, as appropriate, of any concerns / significant events.
+- 182. The DSL will maintain records and details of children who have a Social Worker and Children in Kinship Care and where possible, where there has been previous involvement of a Social Worker.
+The DSL will liaise with staff as appropriate to ensure relevant information is shared and that there is a consistency of approach and support. - 183.
+In turn, this will inform support and decision making to promote positive outcomes spanning attainment and progress as well as pastoral and safeguarding considerations (for example, responding to attendance concerns and provision of pastoral and/or academic support). - The DSL will ensure that the allocated Social Worker is kept informed, as appropriate, of any concerns/significant events.
 Edukos Trust will support the work of partner agencies and Social Workers.

-Children who are I GBTQ
+Children who are Lesbian, Gay, Bisexual, or Gender Questioning

-The fact that a child or a young person may be LGBTQ is not in itself an inherent risk factor for harm, however, Edukos Trust recognises that children who are LGBTQ or are perceived by other children to be LGBTQ (whether they are or not) can be targeted by other children or others within the wider community - in person and online.
+- 185. The fact that a child or a young person may be LGBTQ is not in itself an inherent risk factor for harm, however, Edukos Trust recognises that children who are LGBTQ or are perceived by other children to be LGBTQ (whether they are or not) can be targeted by other children or others within the wider community - in person and online. - 186.
 Furthermore, it is recognised that risks can be compounded where children who are LGBTQ lack a trusted adult with whom they can be open.
-LGBTQ is included within our RSE/RSHE curriculum and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.

-This approach, is underpinned by the school wide commitment to inclusion and a zero-tolerance approach to any form of child-on-child abuse and prejudicial / discriminatory behaviour(s) including Transphobic behaviour.
+LGBTQ is included within our RSE/RSHE curriculum and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns. - 187.
+This approach, is underpinned by the school wide commitment to inclusion and a zero-tolerance approach to any form of child-on-child abuse and prejudicial / discriminatory behaviour(s). - Every effort will be made to provide a safe, inclusive and supportive environment for any child who is lesbian, gay, bisexual, or gender questioning.
+It is acknowledged that this is a potentially complex and challenging area of safeguarding practice that remains under review, pending the outcome of the gender questioning children guidance consultation, and final gender questioning guidance documents being published.
+However, in line with the guidance incorporated within KCSiE 2024, school will take a cautious approach to supporting a gender questioning child by: - 189.
+Considering the broad range of the individual's needs. - 190.
+Doing this in partnership with their parents (except in rare circumstances where involving parents would bring a significant risk of harm to the child). - 191.
+Including any clinical advice that is available and encourage parent to seek such help and advice. - Considering how to address wider vulnerabilities, such as the risk of bullying, complex mental health, and psychosocial needs, and in some cases additional diagnoses of autism spectrum disorder and/or attention deficit hyperactivity disorder. - 193.
+This approach will not detract from support available but will be used to inform structured decision making.